In today’s QuiBids review, I’ll be covering exactly how this penny auction site works.

 - ConsumerAffairs.com: 2.1 rating

-Most people complain about getting charged for bids when they sign up, and how difficult auctions are to win.
+Most people complain about being charged for bids when they sign up and how difficult the auctions are to win.

-You do get bids for your money, but that’s the problem really – QuiBids is a penny auction site.
+You do receive bids for your money, but that’s the core issue – QuiBids is a penny auction site.

-Penny auction sites automatically come with a problem – you have to pay for bids.
-So you’re always going to spend money with these sites.
-And sometimes you spend more than what the item is worth.
-And this is a problem many people complained about.
+Penny auction sites come with a built-in problem – you have to pay for bids.
+This means you’re always going to spend money with these sites.
+Sometimes, you might end up spending more than the item is worth, which is a common complaint.

 One user on Sitejabber says:

-- “My first problem is I didn’t know when I put in my credit card information I would be charged $60.
-But I decided to go bid on some items since I had already signed up.
+- “My first problem is I didn’t know that entering my credit card information would charge me $60.
+But I decided to go ahead and bid on some items since I had already signed up.
 I couldn’t bid on anything because bidding isn’t allowed until the auction is about to end!
-The “buy it now” prices weren’t really deals.
+The ‘buy it now’ prices weren’t really deals.
 I checked Amazon and found the items offered for less, sometimes significantly less.
-There is a good selection of items, it’s just getting them that’s the problem.”
+There is a good selection of items; it’s just getting them that’s the problem.”

-While it isn’t an outright scam, it still has its problems.
-If you’re going to use the site, make sure you set a budget for the number of bids you’re going to buy.
-For any item that you plan to bid on, you should always do a quick search online on sites like Amazon to see what price that item is selling for on other stores.
+While it isn’t an outright scam, it still has its issues.
+If you’re going to use the site, make sure you set a budget for the number of bids you purchase.
+For any item you plan to bid on, always do a quick search on sites like Amazon to see what price the item is selling for at other stores.

-You want to make sure you’re getting the best deals.
+You want to ensure you’re getting the best deals.

 There are two “scam” parts on this site, one is how they lie about the % a buyer gets off any won auctions.
 Say you win an auction of a $50 gift card for $6 using 20 ($8) real bids and 100 “voucher” bids.
 The site says you paid $14, a “72% savings”, but the 100 voucher bids cost you $40, so you really paid $54 + service charge of $1.99 for a $50 card.
 I just watched one bidder pay $8.57 for a $50 + 35 bids auction valued at $64.
 A “savings” of 87%, according to QuiBids.
 However, this winner had used 228 voucher bids in addition to the $8.57 for an additional total of total of $91.20!….$99.79 for $64 value.
 Hardly a savings of “72%”.
 You CAN win with these savings, IF you watch your use of voucher bids, but be aware there are at least 20 “bidders” on this site daily who use up to triple the value of “voucher” bids in almost every auction they are in, with the effect that many bidders are run up to the “buy it now” cost of the item without winning.
 The second scam is to put a “partial lock” on the bidding instead of a total lock.
 This allows 2-3 bidders to bid almost to the max “buy it now price”, and then a NEW bidder can jump in.
 The old bidders end up paying full price, but the new bidder WILL make a tremendous savings on his win, and, of course, QuiBids gets 2-3 x’s full price for the auctioned item.
 Full disclosure, I have been on BOTH sides of those auctions.
 Be prepared to pay Full Price + “service charge” on auctions you don’t win.